litepalette/litepalette.github.io/_posts/2020-02-05-information-theory-podcast.md

 ---

- *The emergence of culture is consistent with the fact that we feed off of the thermodynamic gradient*
+>  *The emergence of culture is consistent with the fact that we feed off of the thermodynamic gradient*
+>

 ### **Entropic brain principle**

 * Taking psychedelics will put your consciousness into a more 'relaxed state'
-* Harris calls it going into "very plastic brain states" -> implies its artificiality relating to the norm-brain state
+* Carhert-Harris calls it going into "very plastic brain states", implying its artificiality relating to the norm-brain state
 * The boundedness of imagination expands (more possibilities)
-* We project things onto the metaphysical space"
+* We project things onto the metaphysical space
 * In an **information-theoretic view**, this means higher entropy, more uncertainty and unpredictability
 * Stream of consciousness
 * Typically when one suffers from neuroses (e.g. depression, psychosis, anxiety, existential dread), it     reflects perhaps something akin to cognitive rigidity

- What does this entropic state tells us about reflexivity, the 'ego' self?
+--- What does this entropic state tells us about reflexivity, the 'ego' self?

-### **The behavioral danger of psychedelics**

-- I think this links to a  reading or a title I have come across; Society of control

-### **Access to archetypes when access to collective unconsious is "unlocked"**
+### **Access to archetypes when access to collective unconscious is "unlocked"**

-- I like how he calls them archetypes, as they *are* consistent across psychedelic experiences among humans
+- Consistent psychedelic experiences across humans implies an archetypal reserve
-- Archetypes reinforce the notion of metaphors, stories, "the task of poets" in perhaps uncovering the collective unconscious / tracing its origin / inception of our Universe
+- Archetypes reinforce the notion of metaphors and stories in perhaps uncovering the collective unconscious / tracing its origin / inception of our Universe

 What can the description of such archetypes tell us about its physics?
 Is a non-anthropocentric description possible?
 Or do archetypes necessarily peg onto (the observer's) culture when activated - reminiscent of the anthropic principle from physics?